 Before entering the walls of Raj Ghat, removing your shoes is customary.
 It's a sign of respect for the entire memorial.
 Within the complex, discover fountains, grassy areas and labeled trees.
 Indeed, these trees were actually planted by past dignitaries, such as Dwight Eisenhower and Queen Elizabeth II.
 Furthermore, walking around the garden gives you a view of Gandhi's quotes that are posted along the walls.
 Overall, Raj Ghat remains a peaceful space to ponder any subject.

-A Plan For Your Visit
+A Plan for Your Visit

 Raj Ghat is open daily from 6:30 a.m. to 6 p.m.
 Truthfully, the marble platform is only one of the highlights.
 After paying your respects, consider a walk through the National Gandhi Museum.
 Located adjacent to the memorial, this museum offers exhibits of Gandhi's teachings, photos and more.
 A free film show occurs on the weekends, too.